BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page4.md

 ```
 Previously where we just normalized our move vector, we want to multiply by the dashFactor to give it that extra bit of movement in the direction we're currently moving.

+Now, if we run the game, we should be able to move, jump, and dash!
+You will notice that we still have that issue of falling into the ground.
+I am not sure why this is happening, but it doesn't happen once you import the final mesh.
+However, early on in the development I had fixed this issue before re-writing the gravity & jumping code.
+You can take a look at what I did [here]().
+Essentially, We have re-adjust to account for how much we would fall through.
+In addition, having more raycasts that are longer will help in detecting the ground earlier.

 # Further Reading
 **Previous:** [Character Movement Part 1](/how_to/page3)
 **Next:** [Import Meshes](/how_to/page6)